SAND – A Leo Parker Adventure – Pixlab

 This was a fun game!
 The story was engaging, the graphics were great, the accompanying music was pleasant and fitting, and the puzzles were challenging without being tedious or overly difficult.
 We are looking forward to other games by pixlab.

 We hope they right more chapters got it.
 The puzzles were interesting and snd fun and we were enjoying the mood set by the musical score.
-More please!
+More please.

 Great built-in help system, puzzles that can be changed to easy if needed, interesting story.
 Short but worth the small price.